afforeroc/docker-tutorial/README.md

 service/python-hello-world-service exposed
 ```

-7.4 Find the port used on that worker node, examine your new service.
+7.4 Find the port used on that worker node.
 kubectl get service guestbook
 ```
 $ kubectl get service python-hello-world-service